-This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the Public Utilities Commission of the City and County of San Francisco (the "SFPUC") in connection with the issuance of the water revenue bonds captioned above (the "2016 Series AB Bonds").
-The 2016 Series AB Bonds are being issued pursuant to an Amended and Restated Indenture, dated as of August 1, 2002, between the SFPUC and U.S. Bank National Association, as trustee (the "Trustee"), as amended and supplemented, including as amended and supplemented by a Twenty-First Supplemental Indenture, dated as of October 1, 2016, by and between the SFPUC and the Trustee, and a Twenty-Second Supplemental Indenture, dated as of October 1, 2016, by and between the SFPUC and the Trustee (collectively, the "Indenture").
+This Continuing Disclosure Certificate (the "Disclosure Certificate") is executed and delivered by the Public Utilities Commission of the City and County of San Francisco (the "SFPUC") in connection with the issuance of the water revenue bonds captioned above (the "2016 Series C Bonds").
+The 2016 Series C Bonds are being issued pursuant to an Amended and Restated Indenture, dated as of August 1, 2002, between the SFPUC and U.S. Bank National Association, as trustee (the "Trustee"), as amended and supplemented, including as amended and supplemented by a Twenty-Third Supplemental Indenture, dated as of October 1, 2016, by and between the SFPUC and the Trustee (collectively, the "Indenture").